polarfire-soc/hart-software-services/README.md

 # Hart Software Services

-This is the Hardware Software Services code.
+This is the Hart Software Services code.

 On PolarFire SoC, this is comprised of two portions: